rbitia/aci-demos/README.md

 $ cd aci-demo
 ```

 Replace `<myResourceGroup>`, `<IP Address>` with your created in previous steps.
 Replace `<appName>` with your expected and run following shell script to bind FQDN to your IP.
-Remember the return name.
-You will use it to access the web application later.
+Remember the return FQDN name.
+You will use it to update your configuration file.

 ```
 $ assignFQDNtoIP.sh -g <myResourceGroup> -d <appName> -i <IP Address>